If you can’t handle one little arbitrary political abduction at the hands of secret government police, socialism may not be for you.

 The government helped create factory farming by regulating all the small-scale producers out of business.

-The U.S. government has long subsidized large crop producers, which makes it that much harder for smaller farms to compete.
+The U.S. government has long subsidized large crop producers centralizing them, and making it that much harder for small farms to compete.

 It started with the Farm Bill in 1933 and continues to this day.

 What we get is cheap, but unhealthy products.
-And even though the products on the shelf look cheap, we already paid for them with our tax dollars.
+And even though the products on the shelf look cheap, we already paid for them with our tax dollars through subsidies.

-The problem is, I don’t want to buy unhealthy things loaded with high fructose corn syrup.
-But my money will pay for that crap whether I like it or not.
-Then I have to spend my money on healthy items that are more expensive because they have to compete with subsidized products.
+You may not want to buy unhealthy foods loaded with high fructose corn syrup.
+But your money will pay for that crap whether you like it or not.

 This may be tenth on the list, but it is number one in ensuring all the rest fall into place.